LindseyJorissen/BookTomo/README.md

 This makes it possible to generate **explainable recommendations** and visual reading networks.

+Although Booktomo focuses on yearly reading summaries, recommendations are generated on a per-book basis.
+This avoids noise introduced by disliked or low-rated books and allows recommendations to be based on explicit user preference, resulting in more focused and explainable outcomes.

 ### What the Graph Engine Adds

 - Models books, authors, and genres